Curiosity (rover): Mast Camera (Mastcam)

-The MastCam system provides multiple spectra and true-color imaging with two cameras.
+The Mastcam system provides multiple spectra and true-color imaging with two cameras.
 The cameras can take true-color images at 1600×1200 pixels and up to 10 frames per second hardware-compressed video at 720p (1280×720).

-One MastCam camera is the Medium Angle Camera (MAC), which has a 34 mm focal length, a 15° field of view, and can yield 22 cm/pixel (8.7 in/pixel) scale at 1 km.
-The other camera in the MastCam is the Narrow Angle Camera (NAC), which has a 100 mm focal length, a 5.1° field of view, and can yield 7.4 cm/pixel (2.9 in/pixel) scale at 1 km.
-Malin also developed a pair of MastCams with zoom lenses, but these were not included in the rover because of the time required to test the new hardware and the looming November 2011 launch date.
+One Mastcam camera is the Medium Angle Camera (MAC; also referred to as Mastcam-34 and Mastcam-Left), which has a 34 mm focal length, a 15° field of view, and can yield 22 cm/pixel (8.7 in/pixel) scale at 1 km.
+The other camera in the Mastcam is the Narrow Angle Camera (NAC; also Mastcam-100 and Mastcam-Right), which has a 100 mm focal length, a 5.1° field of view, and can yield 7.4 cm/pixel (2.9 in/pixel) scale at 1 km.
+Malin also developed a pair of Mastcams with zoom lenses, but these were not included in the rover because of the time required to test the new hardware and the looming November 2011 launch date.
 However, the improved zoom version was selected to be incorporated on the Mars 2020 mission as Mastcam-Z.

 Each camera has eight gigabytes of flash memory, which is capable of storing over 5,500 raw images, and can apply real time lossless data compression.
 The cameras have an autofocus capability that allows them to focus on objects from 2.1 m to infinity.
 In addition to the fixed RGBG Bayer pattern filter, each camera has an eight-position filter wheel.
 While the Bayer filter reduces visible light throughput, all three colors are mostly transparent at wavelengths longer than 700 nm, and have minimal effect on such infrared observations.